Author : Mary Beth Keane

 The writing struck me immediately as being beautiful.
 This is literary fiction, with befitting metaphors and passages that dig deep into the psyche of some of these characters and offer insight into what makes them tick.
 Considering the heavy nature of this story in dealing with mental illness, disabilities, and addiction- the amount of empathy present within the writing and the surprising, touching climax and ending is well in good faith and meaningful.

 I felt quite strongly for Peter and, in a complex way, Anne.
 Anne is harmful to those around her but she’s also harmful to herself.
-I felt a complicated mix of compassion for the character and fear of what effect she might have on the rest of the cast.
+I felt a complicated mix of compassion for the character and fear of what she might do to the rest of the cast.
 Some of the scenarios are really quite clever at depicting the issues she faces and providing a deep insight and even pulsing tension at brief intervals.
 Anne is one of the reasons I kept on.
-I didn’t exactly like her but she was worth reading about.
+Though not likeable in any sort of traditional way, she was worth reading about.

-I did like Peter though and in a more conventional way at that.
+I did like Peter and in a more conventional way at that.
 Really hoped that he would be okay in the end.
-One of the reasons why I kept reading was to see if he would be.
 I also liked his Uncle George, who offers some of the precious few bits of decent dialogue in this book.
 I actively disliked everyone else and couldn’t connect with them.